-Injections of analgesic and steroidal medications may provide only temporary relief from neck and back pain, but they have become a cornerstone to correctly diagnosing a disorder called facet joint syndrome and developing longer-term solutions to the problem, says Interventional Pain Management Specialist Dr. Jason Arora with Atlantic Spine Center.
+Injections of analgesic and steroidal medications may provide only temporary relief from neck and back pain, but they have become a cornerstone to correctly diagnosing a disorder called facet joint syndrome and developing longer-term solutions to the problem with quick surgery recovery, says Interventional Pain Management Specialist Dr. Jason Arora with Atlantic Spine Center.

-“The source of pain in a patient’s neck or back, especially in the lumbar (lower) back, is often difficult to pinpoint, preventing the spinal surgeon or physician from reliably taking next steps to resolve it.
-But should an injection of anesthetic or anti-inflammatory drugs into the lumbar, thoracic, or cervical facets give the patient almost immediate relief, the physician is able to confirm location of a patient’s pain and determine whether the patient is likely suffering from compromised facet joints.
-The physician can then proceed with longer-lasting non-surgical or minimally invasive therapies, such as radiofrequency ablation,” Dr. Arora says.
+“The source of pain in a patient’s neck or back, especially in the lumbar (lower) back, is often difficult to pinpoint, preventing the spinal surgeon or physician from reliably taking next steps to ensure pain recovery safety.
+But should an injection of anesthetic or anti-inflammatory drugs into the lumbar, thoracic, or cervical facets give the patient almost immediate back pain relief, the physician is able to confirm location of a patient’s pain and determine whether the patient is likely suffering from compromised facet joints.
+The physician can then proceed with longer-lasting non-surgical or minimally invasive therapies, such as radiofrequency ablation, which allow quick post-surgery recovery and return to activities” Dr. Arora says.